The Best VPN Service

 Not having a VPN kill switch was also a deal breaker.

-One of the worst things a VPN can do is allow your true IP address — the one of whichever computer you’re working on — to be exposed online.
-The whole point of a VPN is to help you stay as anonymous as possible, and it’s obviously not doing that if it isn’t protecting your personal IP address.
-If you’ve ever wondered how identity theft can happen, this is one of the prime examples.
+The whole point of a VPN is to help you stay as anonymous as possible, so we wanted to be extra sure that even in worst-case scenarios, our top picks wouldn’t accidentally release your personal IP address.
 If a hacker manages to track down your true IP address, they may be able to steal your browser information, router information, and details regarding your internet provider — a pretty good “starter kit” for gaining access to your computer’s hard drive.
 They might even be able to use your IP address to cloak their own illegal activity, meaning you might come home one day to a scowling FBI agent at your door.

 When a VPN connection is working properly, this is almost never an issue.
 But sometimes VPNs get disconnected or fail to work, and that’s when it’s important to have a feature known as a kill switch.